eitsupi/smvr/README.md

 ## Known Limitations

 - The number of pre-release identifier fields is limited to 5.
-- When comparing vectors, the type for pre-release identifiers is determined for the whole vector.
-This means that if any identifier is alphanumerical, all are compared as strings, so numeric comparison may not be used for some fields.

 ``` r
 # Only 5 pre-release fields are supported: